svaderia/GujjuCoders/_posts/2017-03-31-git-quick-notes.md

     Username for 'https://github.com': <USERNAME>
     Password for 'https://USERNAME@github.com': <PASSWORD>
 {% endhighlight %}
+### Misc 2
+Suppose you are on the `master` branch and you would like to test if the `dev` branch can be merged without conflict into the `master`.
+{% highlight bash %}
+# In the master branch
+$ git merge dev --no-ff --no-commit
+{% endhighlight %}
+After that, you will be able to know if there's a conflict or not.
+To return in a normal situation, just abort the merge:
+{% highlight bash %}
+$ git merge --abort
+{% endhighlight %}

+### End
 So I guess I have covered most of the commands of git, If you feel something is missing, add it to the file and send a pull request.